RosettaCommons/documentation/application_documentation/Application-Documentation/PerResidueSolventExposure.md

  * Sphere Method with CB Atom (target CA to neighbor CB)
  * Cone Method with Closest Atom (distance = CA to closest, angle between CA-CB and CA-closest)
  * Cone Method with CB Atom (distance = CA to CB, angle between CA-CB and CA-CB)
-* Atom Neighbor Count
- * Sphere Method (CA to ALL atoms)
- * Cone Method (distance = CA to any atom, angle between CA-CB and CA-any atom)

 The various methods can be specified through command line options when running the application.